Luksoverse/docs.luksoverse.io/docs/the-guide/5-monitoring.md

 sudo systemctl start prometheus sudo systemctl enable prometheus
 ```

 ## Step 5 - Grafana

 ### 5.1 - Install

+You will have to answer a couple prompts during the installation.

 ```shell=
 cd